Privacy for Consumers at Citi

 YOU HAVE CHOICES

-As a Citi customer, you have the opportunity to make choices about how personal information about you may be shared.
+Citi customers have the opportunity to make choices about how their personal information may be shared.
 As you consider this, we encourage you to make choices that enable us to provide you with quality products and services that help you meet your financial needs and objectives.

 SECURITY OF PERSONAL INFORMATION